 Simply ‘Being Present’ Isn’t Enough

 Depression and isolation can exacerbate many disease processes and are often at least one of the contributing factors in the decision to bring in a home care agency.
 The comfort of human touch and the peace of mind of knowing that you are not alone are all important parts of a person’s general wellbeing.
-Research conducted in t, found that adults age 60+ who identified themselves as lonely were 59% more likely to suffer a decline in ability to perform daily activities and had a 45% higher likelihood of dying than those with satisfying social lives1.
+Research conducted in the Health and Retirement Study, a national representative study of older persons, found that adults age 60+ who identified themselves as lonely were 59% more likely to suffer a decline in ability to perform daily activities and had a 45% higher likelihood of dying than those with satisfying social lives1.
 It is imperative that we keep client engagement at the forefront of everything we do.